sjimhdez/radio-player-page/README.md

 - **PHP** 7.4+
 - **Node.js** 20.x (development only; see `player/.nvmrc`)

-**Uninstall:** When the plugin is uninstalled (not just deactivated), `uninstall.php` removes all station and program CPT posts and flushes the object cache.
+**Uninstall:** When the plugin is uninstalled (not just deactivated), `uninstall.php` removes all station and radio show CPT posts and flushes the object cache.
 Data is not removed on deactivation.

+### Data Model

+Since version 3.3.0, stations and radio shows are stored as WordPress custom post types rather than in a single settings option:

+- **`radplapag_station`** – One post per station: stream URL, assigned WordPress page, title, theme color, visualizer choice, background/logo attachment IDs, and the weekly schedule (stored as post meta).
+- **`radplapag_program`** – One post per radio show: name, short/extended description, optional logo.
+- Editing, deleting, or publishing either CPT requires the `manage_options` capability, not the default post-type capabilities.
+- Sites upgrading from a pre-3.3.0 installation are migrated automatically and one-way from the legacy `radplapag_settings` option into CPT posts.

 ### Architecture and Data Flow